ChandanaVaidya17/React-learning-projects/tailwindprops/README.md

-# React Props and Tailwind CSS Learning Project
+# React Props and Tailwind CSS Learning

 This project is a simple React application created to learn and practice the usage of props and Tailwind CSS for styling.